 The University of Wisconsin-Milwaukee Writing Project (UWMWP), an affiliate of the National Writing Project (NWP) since 2008, promotes the mission of the NWP.

 Begun in 1973 as the Bay Area Writing Project at the University of California at Berkeley, the National Writing Project has grown into an inspirational network of projects reaching approximately 83,000 teachers a year.
 Today, the NWP comprises over 200 sites in all 50 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
 There are over 150 UWMWP Teacher Consultants working in classrooms across southeastern Wisconsin.

-Our application asks for basic personal and school-related information and requires responses to two essay questions.
-Before you begin the form, please compose thoughtful responses to these questions in a word processor so that you can copy-paste them into the application:
+This application asks for basic personal and school-related information.
+There are also two essay questions.
+Before you begin the form, please compose thoughtful responses to these questions in a word processor so that you can copy-paste them into this form: